Non-equilibrium dynamics of charged dual-unitary circuits: Setting and Summary of the Results

 In passing we note that unitary transformations with different (but isomorphic) domain and codomain can be used to define quantum cellular automata generalising the concept of brickwork quantum circuits~\cite{Farrelly2020reviewofquantum}.
 These systems arise at the boundary of certain Floquet systems displaying many-body localisation in the bulk~\cite{po2016chiral, po2017radical, harper2017floquet, fidkowski2019interacting}, and can be shown to generate a qualitatively different quantum information spreading~\cite{gong2022coarse, zadnik2024quantum}.
 Here we find that the dual unitary version of these systems emerge naturally in the charge sectors of $\mathcal G$-symmetric dual unitary circuits.
 A schematic representation of the state of the system in a given charge sector is presented in Fig.~\ref{fig:schemechargesector}.

-Next, in Sec.~\ref{sec:solvablestates}, we show that for $\mathcal G$-symmetric dual unitary circuits one can extend the family of solvable states introduced in Ref.~\cite{piroli2020exact}.
+Next, in Sec.~\ref{sec:solvablestates}, we show that for $\mathcal G$-symmetric dual unitary circuits one can extend the family of solvable states introduced in Ref.~\cite{piroli2020exact} (a minimal example is provided at the end of the section).
 We dub this larger family \emph{charged solvable} states and, in Sec.~\ref{sec:solvablestatesquench}, we present the exact solution of their many body dynamics.
 We show that in contrast with the solvable states of Ref.~\cite{piroli2020exact}, which always relax to the infinite temperature state, charged solvable states relax to non-trivial generalised Gibbs ensembles.
 Their entanglement velocity, however, is still maximal.
-Specifically, at the leading order the entanglement entropy of an interval $A$ of length $L_A$ is described by the standard linear-growth/sharp relaxation form \be S_A(t)= 2 s \min(2t, L_A), \ee where $2 s$ is the entropy density of the GGE.
+Specifically, at the leading order the entanglement entropy of an interval $A$ of length $L_A$ is described by the standard linear-growth/sharp relaxation form \be S_A(t)= 2 s \min(2t, L_A), \ee where $2 s$ is the entropy density of the generalized Gibbs ensemble (GGE).
 In fact, we find that $S_A(\infty)$ can be split into a ``number'' and a ``configurational'' part, where the former measures the average of the entanglement in the charge sectors and the latter the fluctuations of the charge~\cite{lukin2019probing, parez2021quasiparticle, parez2021exact}.
 The emergence of this splitting at infinite times is a typical feature of quantum many-body systems with conserved charges~\cite{bertini2022nonequilibrium}, however, in our case it takes a special form: the number part of $S_A(\infty)$ is extensive rather than logarithmic in $L_A$.
-One can understand this by noting that $\mathcal G$-symmetric dual unitary circuits have exponentially many (in $L_A$) charged sectors as opposed to the polynomially many occurring in generic systems with conservation laws.
+One can understand this by noting that $\mathcal G$-symmetric dual unitary circuits have exponentially many (in $L_A$) charge sectors as opposed to the polynomially many occurring in generic systems with conservation laws.